SURA23/Sinus-Surgery-Endoscopic-Image-Datasets/README.md

 Link: https://digital.lib.washington.edu/researchworks/handle/1773/45396

 This dataset was developed at the University of Washington's BioRobotics Lab (http://brl.ee.washington.edu).
-It has endoscopic sinus surgery images with manual annotations for surgical instrument segmentation task.
-The challenging conditions of this dataset include specular reflections, blur from motion, blood, smoke and tools in shadow.
+It has endoscopic sinus surgery images with manual annotations for surgical instrument segmentation task. **The dataset was collected from endoscopic sinus surgeries performed by surgeons, which are featured by dexterous tip motion, narrow operation space and close lens-object distance.

-The images were extracted from 10 cadaveric surgery videos and 3 live surgery videos.
-The videos were collected using a Stryker 1088 HD camera system and the Karl Storz Hopkins *4mm 0° endoscope.

 The dataset is arranged as follows: